AaditAntony/interview-task-based-project/README.md

 since the api is already displayed in the ui i only need to pass the model to the product detailed screen. and it has been done successfully and implemented the product details in the screen

+# key features of displayig the Payment gate in Product Detailed Screen
+after creating the product page i have implemented the payment gate in the product detailed screen

+it consist of error handling
+attacheed event listner for handling payment success attacheed event listner for handling payment error attacheed event listner for handling payment external wallet

+notifies the listner if the payment is success of failure there will be an attached snackbar with the message

+# reference i have used

+read this documentation of the official RazorPay through this link : https://razorpay.com/docs/payments/payment-gateway/flutter-integration/standard/build-integration/#11-install-razorpay-flutter-plugin

+watched the youtube videos of the razor pay integration :https://www.youtube.com/watch?v=pakLL37M6KI

+i have reffered chatgpt for the integration error for the creation of proguard-rules.pro and add dependency in the build.gradle.kts etc...